FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/31-questions.md

 > ❓
 >
-> Training set: non-redundant set of high resolution protein structures.
-Network is trained on properties that can be obtained from primaary a.a. sequence: secondary structures and solvent accessibility.
+> \(found on the web\) Training set: non-redundant set of high resolution protein structures.
+Network is trained on properties that can be obtained from primary a.a. sequence: secondary structures and solvent accessibility.
 We can also use evolutionary profile and global information about sequence.
+>
+> \(lecture of previous years\): Plot distribution of B-value.
+Set a threshold.
+Mind the experimental error \(so, don't put threshold on the peak\).
+For ML prediction: as positive samples take predictions for entire proteoms , as negative  - entire PDB
 >
 > \(There is an answer in the last video lecture, which is not uploaded yet\)